 What other drugs will affect Transderm-Scop?

 Scopolamine slows the digestive tract, which can make it harder for your body to absorb other medicines you take by mouth.
 Tell your doctor if any of your oral medications do not seem to work as well while you are using Transderm-Scop.

-Using scopolamine with other drugs that make you sleepy can worsen this effect.
-Ask your doctor before taking a sleeping pill, narcotic medication, muscle relaxer, or medicine for anxiety, depression, or seizures.
+Using scopolamine with other drugs that make you drowsy can worsen this effect.
+Ask your doctor before using opioid medication, a sleeping pill, a muscle relaxer, or medicine for anxiety or seizures.

 Tell your doctor about all your current medicines and any you start or stop using, especially:

 medicine to treat depression, anxiety, mood disorders, or mental illness;